 Do you need a mentor for your counseling practice?
 Globe Star “circle leadership” offers training, consultation and collaboration.

-We work with the Quality of Life Institute, Inc., to develop presentations, programs and materials that support training, coaching and the facilitating of workshops that benefit professional development and the delivery of services.
+The Quality of Life Institute, Inc., develops presentations, programs and materials that support training, coaching and the facilitating of workshops that benefit professional development and the delivery of services.

 You are invited to grow with us, celebrate with us, learn with us!
-We hope you will find this page informative and inspiring, and that you will consider joining us in ‘mentoring a spirit of gentleness.’
+We hope you will find this page informative and that you will consider joining us in learning more about ‘mentoring a spirit of gentleness.’

 ***Upcoming Events: Opportunities for learning, growing together, and celebrating community with WORKSHOPS and our MSE-Webinar Series

-For those wanting to fulfill continuing education requirements, 8 CEU credits or PGP points are available for each workshop day, and will be issued through Fort Wayne’s Education Department at the University of Saint Francis.
+For those wanting to fulfill continuing education requirements, 8 CEU credits or PGP points are available for each workshop day.

 Employment Opportunities – Is Caregiving work for you?
 Visiting our informational page about employment opportunities and viewing ‘A Day in the Life of a Caregiver,’ can help you decide if you are ready to complete an application.